Beckn-One/DEG/docs/implementation-guides/v2/EV_Charging_V0.8-draft.md

 - Successful Response: In cases where BPP is collecting payment directly using a payment link and the payment terms dictate that the payment needs to be completed PRE-ORDER, once the payment completion event happens at the BPP’s payment gateway, the BPP may send an unsolicited on\_status call to the BAP with payment.status changed to PAID.
 Once the BAP receives the same they can trigger the confirm API with payment.status as PAID.

+However, when the BAP collects the payment, an unsolicited on\_status call is not required.

 <details>
 <summary>Example json :rocket:</summary>